Registration for IPT 2020 open!

 If the country that hosts your university has not yet participated in the IPT, you can form a team on your own and directly contact us.

 If more than one team applies in a country without a representative, the Executive Committee takes the responsibility to organise a national selection.
 The teams must complete a written report outlining the solution to one problem selected from a possible three that will be taken from the official list selected by the IOC.
 The teams have 4 weeks after the registration deadline to send their written report.
 Each team is free to enclose his own experimental material and to cite it properly in the report.

 The Executive Committee may help the new participating countries to pay their entry fees to the tournament.
 However, the travel costs to and from the tournament location are at the teams own expense.

 Constitution of the teams

-A team consists in a maximum of six students (only bachelor and master students – no PhD acccepted, sorry!), and two team leaders (PhD, Postdoc, or Professors).
+A team consists of a maximum of six students (only bachelor and master students – no PhD accepted, sorry!), and two team leaders (PhD, Postdoc, or Professors).

 The fees are 1100€ per team.
 The fees include housing, meals and some activities during the week of the tournament.